-What is your connection with the BII / The period of time you were in the BII: Scientific Member 1986 - 1992
+What is your connection with the BII / The period of time you were in the BII: Scientific Member 1986 - 1992 Some description of yourself to share:

-Una was born and educated in Taiwan, received her Ph.D. in Immunology at the University of California at Berkeley USA, did a postdoc at the University of Würzburg, Germany, then joined the BII as a scientific member.
-After the time at the BII she spent one year as group leader at the Max Planck Institute in Erlangen Germany, one year as EC Fellow in Marseille, France, and returned to Germany to form her own group at the University of Giessen.
+Una was born and educated in Taiwan, received her Ph.D. in Immunology at the Univ of California at Berkeley USA, did a postdoc at the University of Würzburg, Germany, then joined the BII as a scientific member.
+After the time at the BII she spent one year as group leader at the Max Planck Institute in Erlangen Germany, one year as EC Fellow in Marseille, France, and returned to Germany to form her own group at the Univ of Giessen.
 She is interested in both science and the arts, characteristic of many people in the creative fields, spending her time in both and sometimes even more in art than science.

-Her scientific work covers molecular immunology and stem cell biology in which she has 50+ scientific publications.
-At the BII she shifted from mouse B cell molecular biology to mouse ES cells; and developed an efficient way to differentiate mES cells to lymphoid precursor cells in culture.
-After the time at the BII she focused her work on establishing and characterizing tetracycline/doxycycline responding mouse cell lines from transgenic mESC and transgenic mice brain, lung; and skin tissues.
-She is interested in the process of making clinical grade cell banks, spent two years working on how to make an affordable GMP grade master cell bank in an academic environment from 2000 to 2002 and she is contributing work to the scientific community.
-At the BII she served as the co-organizer of the BII-(Alumni)-Get-Together and organized Institute social events on the occasions of the Immunology Congress in Berlin 1989, Budapest 1992, San Francisco 1995, Montreal 1998, Stockholm 2001 and the coming Basel 2011 BII-at-40 events!

-Her other community work includes creation and serving as chairperson of the ISSCR (International Society for Stem Cell Research) International Committee from 2002 to 2003, creation and serving as president of RESCUES 2007 to the present, and creation and serving as president of the ISPIe.V., 2009 to the present.
+Her scientific work covers molecular immunology and stem cell biology in which she has 60+ scientific publications.
+At the BII she shifted from mouse B cell molecular biology to mouse ES cells, and developed an efficient way to differentiate mES cells to lymphoid precursor cells in culture.
+After the time at the BII she focused her work on establishing and characterizing tetracycline/doxycycline responding mouse cell lines from transgenic mESC and transgenic mice brain, lung, and skin tissues.
+She is interested in the process of making clinical grade cell banks, spent two years working on how to make an affordable GMP grade master cell bank in an academic environment from 2000 to 2002, which was published in a book chapter on iPS and has 1000+ downloading of that article so far.
+She is contributing work to the scientific community.
+At the BII she served as the co-organizer of the BII-(Alumni)-Get-Together and organized Institute social events on the occasions of the Immunology Congress in Berlin 1989, Budapest 1992, San Francisco 1995, Montreal 1998, Stockholm 2001 and the Basel 2011 BII-at-40 events!
+Her other community work includes creation and serving as chairperson of the ISSCR (International Society for Stem Cell Research) International Committee from 2002 to 2003, creation and serving as president of RESCUES 2007 to the present, and creation and serving as president of the ISPI e.V., 2009 to the present.
+She has produced 100+ artworks.

-Her artwork includes sketches, paintings, graphics, sculpture and digital art and overall she has produced more than 100 artworks.
 In addition, she exhibits regularly.
-She is studying art and has introduced the scientific method to develop new artistic printing techniques.
-She also applies her artistic imagination to designing laboratories.
+From 2014 to 2017 she returned to Basel to study art and design at the FHNW (FachHochschule NorthWest) and received a M.A. in Design on the topics of KICE (Knobelauch Ingwer Citron Essig) drink.
+From 2014 to 2020 she was a Galeristin, heading Galerie in der Galerie (GiG) Neustädter Tor in Giessen, did art exhibitions for international artists in a rather unique show-window inside a shop, and edited 22 issues of catalogs including "StadtGiessen".
+During the COVID19 pandemic from 2020 to present, she worked in her home office on the manuscript preparation of results about mouse stem cells of lung, skin, and ES cells origin for publications.
+Now she is engaged in updating the ebook "who-is-who of bii" for the coming "BII-at-50" event.
 Name: Zlatko DEMBIC, M.D., Ph.D.

-Current Institution-Affiliation-Private Address: Professor, University of Oslo email: zlatko.dembic@odont.uio.no

-Professor, University of Oslo Editor, Scand J Immunology

-Department of Oral Biology Dental Faculty, University of Oslo Oslo, Norway
+Current Institution-Affiliation-Private Address: Professor, University of Oslo Editor, Scand J Immunology Department of Oral Biology Dental Faculty, University of Oslo Oslo, Norway email: